openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 //prints out (0,1,0)
 ```

-###### Ok, what now?
+###### Ok, Now What?
+This chapter is done.
+It's just the tip of the iceberg in what math can do for graphics.

 In the 'Advanced Graphics' chapter you'll learn about two similar matrices:
 * The _View_ matrix tramsforms the result of the _Model_ matrix to simulate where our camera is supposed to be at.
 * The _Projection_ matrix applies the optical properties of the camera we defined and turns the result of the _View_ matrix from a 3D space to a 2D image.
 The Projection matrix is built slightly different than the _Model-View_ matrix, but if you've made it this far, you won't have trouble reading about it in a special Graphics topic.

-Thanks to Prof. Ken Perlin and Prof. Bo'az Klartag for ideas on teaching mathematics.
+Learning Math is hard.
+Teaching Math is therefore excruciating: having so many ideas you want to put in someone else's head, and the slow and sticky nature of it all.
+I'd like to thank Prof. Bo'az Klartag and Prof. Ken Perlin and for giving me ideas on how to teach mathematics intuitively.